CanonicalLtd/maas-docs/en/api.md

 <p>&nbsp;</p>
 </details>

 ### Network

 Manage a network.

 > This endpoint is deprecated.
-Use the new 'subnet' endpoint instead.
+Use the new \'subnet\' endpoint instead.

 #### `DELETE /MAAS/api/2.0/networks/{name}/`

 Delete network definition.

 This endpoint is no longer available.
-Use the 'subnet' endpoint instead.
+Use the \'subnet\' endpoint instead.

 #### `GET /MAAS/api/2.0/networks/{name}/`